logo

 At the Tournament

 (Obviously) Leave your phone in your car, but definitely bring a simple ball point pen along with a folded sheet of computer paper.
 On that paper, you might want to write down the phone number of a few close friends and family members because on property there are complimentary phone banks.
-And when you ring those folks back home, the caller ID will say Augusta National (which is awesome).
+When you ring those folks back home, the caller ID will say Augusta National (which is awesome).
 Tell the other line you love and miss them and are thinking about them.
 This pen and paper may come in handy later as well when you strike up a conversation with a stranger—who is now your best bud—and perhaps you may wish to get in touch with them after the Tournament.
 Perhaps bring a few business cards as well, just in case.
-After all, golf is about building and growing relationships and Masters is peak con vival.
+After all, golf is about building and growing relationships and Masters is peak convivial.

 Shop later!
 Only kooks shop first!
-Do not head straight to the golf shop first thing once you get in the gates—that is amateur hour stuff (plus there will be a huge line).
+Do not head straight to the golf shop once you get in the gates—that is amateur hour stuff (plus there will be a huge line).
 You are there to take in the course, the players, the atmosphere.
 The memento will be there for ya on your way out.
 Do you want to tell your grandkids you bought a mug for Uncle Joey before seeing Amen Corner?
 Of course not.
 The store will be there later, that morning light dancing across the grounds won’t.

 Speaking of shopping…there are actually two big golf shops; the North one on Patron Corridor by the practice area and then the stealthy South golf shop up the hill on 16 (this one is smaller, but perhaps more charming).
 Plus, there are a handful of little kiosks scattered around the course to grab a quick cap or some sunscreen.